X

 |---|---|---|

 The most striking pattern: stopping early is the most common mistake.
-Many patients feel better after 2–3 days and see no reason to continue — unaware that this is exactly what promotes resistance.
+Many patients feel better after 2–3 days and see no further reason to keep taking it – without knowing that this is exactly what promotes resistance.
 A structured medication reminder reliably solves this problem.

-Many patients search for concrete answers that go beyond the package insert.
-Here are the most frequently searched topics — and what the evidence says.
+Many patients look for concrete answers that go beyond the package leaflet.
+Here are the most frequently searched topics – and what the science says about them.

-Amoxicillin — how long does it take to work?
-For bacterial infections such as streptococcal tonsillitis or ear infections, most patients notice improvement after 24–48 hours.
-This does not mean the course is over — the bacteria have not yet been completely eliminated.
-A reliable reduction in fever usually occurs after 1–2 days; full recovery after 5–7 days.
+Amoxicillin – how long does it take to work?
+For bacterial infections such as streptococcal tonsillitis or middle ear infection, most patients notice an improvement after 24–48 hours.
+But that does not mean the therapy is finished – the bacteria are not yet fully killed.
+A reliable reduction in fever usually occurs after 1–2 days, full recovery after 5–7 days.

 Amoxicillin experiences with diarrhoea.
-Diarrhoea is the most common side effect — affecting 5–10% of patients.
-The reason: amoxicillin kills not only pathogens but also beneficial gut bacteria.
-Probiotics containing Saccharomyces boulardii can help if taken at least 2 hours apart from the antibiotic.
-For severe abdominal pain or bloody diarrhoea, see a doctor immediately.
+Diarrhoea is the most common side effect – affecting 5–10% of patients.
+The reason: amoxicillin kills not only pathogens but also useful gut bacteria.
+Probiotics with the active ingredient Saccharomyces boulardii can help when taken at least 2 hours apart from the antibiotic.
+For severe abdominal pain or bloody diarrhoea, be sure to see a doctor.

-Amoxicillin and exercise — is it allowed?
+Amoxicillin and exercise – is it allowed?
 There is no direct contraindication to light physical activity.
-However, the body needs energy for the immune system during an infection.
-Intense exercise during antibiotic treatment is not recommended — it places additional strain on the immune system and can delay recovery.
-Light movement is generally unproblematic.
+However, during an infection the body needs energy for the immune system.
+Intense exercise during antibiotic therapy is not recommended – it places an additional burden on the immune system and can delay recovery.
+Light movement is usually unproblematic.

-Amoxicillin in children — fever not coming down.
-If a child still has fever after 48–72 hours of amoxicillin, or their condition worsens, the doctor should be seen again.
-Possible reasons: the infection is viral (amoxicillin has no effect), the organism is resistant, or the diagnosis needs review.
-Amoxicillin does not work immediately — but a trend towards improvement should be visible after 48 hours.
+Child on amoxicillin – fever won't come down.
+If a child still has a fever after 48–72 hours despite amoxicillin, or the condition worsens, the doctor should be seen again.
+Possible reasons: the infection is viral (amoxicillin does not work), the pathogen is resistant, or the diagnosis needs to be reviewed.
+Amoxicillin does not start working immediately – but after 48 hours a trend towards improvement should be recognisable.